 Rare Look Inside the Syracuse Ghetto

-With Syracuse being a college town one would not think that Syracuse has the characteristics as other American cities, whether it is gentrification of the Syracuse ghetto or street activity with so-called Syracuse gangs.
+With Syracuse being a college town one would not think that Syracuse has the same characteristics of other American cities, whether it is gentrification of the Syracuse ghetto or street activity with so-called Syracuse gangs.

-Residing in New York’s upstate region along the New York Thruway, the city of Syracuse has many similarities to the other upstate cities of Albany, Rochester, and Buffalo, from the racial makeup to the history of the urban communities.
+Residing in New York’s upstate region along the New York Thruway, the city of Syracuse has many similarities to the other upstate cities of Rochester and Buffalo, from the racial makeup to the history of the urban communities.